[For absolute beginners] What is suspicious access?

 Hello.
 I'm Paru, a second-year infrastructure engineer in the System Solutions Department, graduating in 2024.

-First of all, can you immediately imagine what an access log is?
+To get straight to the point, can you all immediately picture what an access log is?

-As an infrastructure engineer, it is one of the basic logs that you see every day when responding to alerts, but in my first year, I was particularly uncomfortable with it and hated it.
+As an infrastructure engineer dealing with alerts, it's one of the basic logs I see every day, but in my first year, I particularly disliked and had a strong aversion to them.

-So, this article is people who are not yet familiar with access logs and have questions such as "I don't know what's written in the ," " I don't know how to investigate the access I can't determine what kind of access constitutes an attack ."
+So, this time,to write an article for those who are still unfamiliar with access logs, such as those who "don't know what's written in,"don't know how to investigate access logs""can't determine what kind of access is an attack."

 *This article is about how to conduct an investigation, so it does not mention any commands for investigation, but there are many excellent articles listed in the reference sites at the bottom of the page, so I hope you will take a look at them!